 Purple Haze was written by Jimi Hendrix in 1967 for the record “Are You Experienced.”
 This was the first single by The Jimi Hendrix Experience that was written by the band.
 An earlier single titled “Hey Joe” was (possibly) written by Billy Roberts, but Purple Haze became an instant hit and introduced the world to Jimi’s amazing playing, inventiveness, and psychedelic imagery.

-We can hear Jimi’s Fuzz Face and Octavia pedals in this song, in addition to tricks such as the way he recorded some of his guitar at a slower speed so that when he played it back at normal speed it produced very high notes not otherwise possible on the guitar.
+We can hear Jimi’s Fuzz Face and Octavia pedals in this song, in addition to tricks such as the way he recorded some of his guitars at a slower speed so that when he played it back at normal speed it produced very high notes not otherwise possible on the guitar.

 Key and Scale

 Purple Haze is tuned down ½ step to D#.

 This song is in E Minor Aeolian, which is created from the G Major scale.
 The E Minor Blues scale is created from the E Minor Aeolian and that’s where Jimi gets most of the notes for his solos.

 E Minor Aeolian = E, F#, G, A, B, C, D